jasmeetakaur/US_Economic_Profile_By_County/README.md

 - Tableau Storyboard

 ## Questions to explore
-### Clarifying questions
-1. What factors impact higher employment across counties?
-#### Funneling questions
-a.
-Is there any relationship between employment and Per capita income maintenance benefits or Per capita unemployment insurance compensation across different counties?
+1. Is there any relationship between employment and Per capita personal income across different states?
-b.
-Is there a relation between Total employment and Population?
+2. Is there a relation between Total employment and Population?
-2. What are the trends in Average earnings per job across different counties?
+3. What are the trends in Average earnings per job across different counties?
-#### Funneling questions:
-a.
-Are there regions with higher job-based incomes?
+4. Are there regions with higher job-based incomes?
-### Adjoining questions
-3. How is Per capita personal income distributed across different counties?
-Are there significant disparities between counties?
-4. How does population size correlate with other economic variables?
-a.
-Are there notable differences in economic indicators based on population density?
+5. Are there notable differences in economic indicators based on population density?
-5. How have Per capita personal income changed over time within specific counties?
+6. How have Per capita personal income changed over time within USA?
-#### Funneling questions:
-a.
-Are these counties experiencing consistent growth and fluctuations over the years?
-b.
-Are there significant differences between Earnings by place of residence and Net earnings by place of work?

 ## Tableau Storyboard
 [Link to the Relocation Helper Tableau Storyboard](https://public.tableau.com/app/profile/jasmeeta.kaur/viz/RelocationHelperStory/Story1?publish=yes)